netket/netket-website/_docs/learning/steppers.md

 <h2 class="bg-primary">AdaMax</h2>

 NetKet implements AdaMax, an adaptive stochastic gradient descent method, and a variant of [Adam](https://arxiv.org/pdf/1412.6980.pdf) based on the infinity norm.
-In contrast with the SGD, AdaMax offers the important advantage of being much less sensitive to the choice of the hyper-parameters (for example, the learning rate).
+In contrast to the SGD, AdaMax offers the important advantage of being much less sensitive to the choice of the hyper-parameters (for example, the learning rate).
-AdaMax has the important

 Given a stochastic estimate of the gradient of the cost function ($$ G(\mathbf{p}) $$), AdaMax performs an update:

 $$